spicycode/bringing-vim-to-the-people/README.md

+# This repo is EOL

-# Bringing VIM to the People
+Bringing VIM to the People

 ## What's included?